dieguezthiago/create-repo-action/README.md

 Defines if the new repository should be private (`true`) or public (`false`).

-## Secrets

-### `PERSONAL_ACCESS_TOKEN` (required)
+### `personal_access_token` (required)

-GitHub Personal Access Token with the following scopes:
-- `repo`: Required to create repositories.

-Make sure to create a Personal Access Token with the `repo` scope enabled and store it as a secret in your repository.
+GitHub Personal Access Token with the necessary scopes to create repositories.
+This should be kept secure and not hard-coded directly in workflows.

 ## Outputs